 - Proof of relevant activities

-- Valid passport (PDF or JPG)
+- Valid passport (PDF)

 - Passport-style photograph (JPG)